-Planning Your Student Organization Events
+Planning & Promoting Your Student Organization Events

 The Office of Student Leadership, Involvement, and Civic Engagement (SLICE) is here to help you create your Carnegie Mellon experience through your student organization's programs and events.
 Use the event management cycle to ensure information lives on to maximize your events' potential.
+There is also an Event Planning and Risk Management Canvas course for any event planning related question not covered on this page.

 Why are you holding an event?
 Do you want to gain new members?
 Are you raising awareness for a social cause?
 Does your audience consist of first years or graduate students?
 Exploring your event objective(s) and goal(s) should be the first step in planning your successful event.